HEALTH

 Imaging and Diagnostic Tests

 These tests are usually recommended as additional tests depending on individual risk factors.
-Examples of imaging and diagnostic tests you may be recommended includes chest X-ray to examine the lungs and chest activity, ultrasound which is commonly used to scan organs like the liver, kidneys and abdomen as well as the electrocadiogram (ECG) which examines the heart’s health by recording activity.
+Examples of imaging and diagnostic tests you may be recommended include chest X-ray to examine the lungs and chest activity, ultrasound which is commonly used to scan organs like the liver, kidneys and abdomen as well as the electrocardiogram (ECG) ,which examines the heart’s health by recording activity.
 The other diagnostic tests worth mentioning are mammograms which are recommended for women over 40 to detect early signs of breast cancer and bone density tests which assess risk of osteoporosis, especially in older adults.

 Once the results are ready, your provider will explain your findings.
 They will discuss any abnormalities, recommend lifestyle changes, or advise further tests or treatment if needed.

-They should then get tested every 2–3 years if healthy.
-During these tests, the focus will be mostly on blood pressure, cholesterol, and blood sugar tests.
-Women may consider Pap smears for cervical cancer.
+• Young Adults (20–39 years): Health screenings should begin around age 20.
+If you’re healthy, get tested every 2–3 years.
+Focus areas include blood pressure, cholesterol, and blood sugar.
+Women may also consider Pap smears for cervical cancer.

-For middle aged adults between ages 40 and 59 years, screenings should be more frequent, every 1–2 years.
-They may include tests for diabetes, heart disease, and cancers like colorectal and breast cancer.
+• Middle-Aged Adults (40–59 years): Screenings should be more frequent, ideally every 1–2 years.
+Common tests cover diabetes, heart disease, and cancers such as colorectal and breast cancer.

-If you have risk factors like smoking, obesity, or a family history of illness, you may need more frequent screenings, regardless of age.
-Speak to a doctor to personalize your health screening schedule.
+If you have risk factors such as smoking, obesity, or a family history of illness, you may need screenings more often, regardless of age.
+The best approach is to consult your doctor to personalize your health screening schedule.

 A common misconception that leads some people to believe health screenings may not be worthwhile is the assumption that if they feel healthy, screenings are unnecessary.
 However, many serious health conditions, like high blood pressure, high cholesterol, diabetes, and certain cancers, can develop silently without noticeable symptoms in their early stages